nateemma/strategies/README.md

 2023/6/26: Added new type of strat - DWT_Predict.py
 <br>This strategy uses a DWT transform and saves the DWT coefficients for each time step.
 It then uses a regression
-algorithm to learn the relationship between thiose coefficiwnts and the futuire price.
-The trained regression algorithm is them used to predcict price changes.
+algorithm to learn the relationship between thiose coefficiwnts and the future price.
+The trained regression algorithm is then used to predict price changes.

 2023/6/23: I replaced the complicated custom stoploss and exit logic with something greatly simplified.
 The general approach is now to quickly trade in and out (I guess this is called _scalping_).